guanguanxj/FileExploerByNodeJs/README.md

 2.when the program starts, to dispaly the files list of the current directory.
 3.To display the file context when you select a file or its directory info when you shelect a directory.

-How  to run the program.
+How  to run the program:

->node index
+$ node index

 Select which file or directory you want to see

 0 example-1.js
 1 example-2.js
 2 index.js
 3 package.json
 4 test

 Enter your choice: 2 // the index number,for example , I choose index.js which number is '2'
 // the context of index.js file //